 In electronic music, making remixes is a common practice.
 It helps to build a relationship between the producers, gives extra exposure, and brings extra variety.

-As a producer and A&R manager, I’ve seen a lot of remix packs and each 9 of 10 were totally messed: bad file names, mixed file formats, no any additional info.
+As a producer and A&R manager, I’ve seen a lot of remix packs, and each 9 of 10 were totally messed: bad file names, mixed file formats, no additional info.
 Like this:

 Producers!
-Please spend an extra five minutes to prepare your remix pack properly.
+Please spend an extra five minutes preparing your remix pack properly.
 Here are a few simple tips to do so:

 - Put an original version of the track in the folder.

-- Add short info file containing the track’s tempo, key, and your contact details.
+- Add a short info file containing the track’s tempo, key, and your contact details.